opencybersecurityalliance/stix-shifter/stix_shifter_modules/crowdstrike_logscale/README.md

 - It has mappings which supports only Crowdstrike Falcon EDR detection logs.
 - The Input repository which is provided to the connector should contain only Crowdstrike Falcon EDR detection logs in JSON format.

-### Connector Extension
-Recommendations to be followed to add new log source to the connector

-- The structure of log source data which is ingested into logscale should be of type JSON .
-- The JSON data which has been ingested into logscale should be inserted without new line and should be inserted as raw data.
-- As Logscale doesn't have unified data schema, separate mapping files(from_stix_map.json, to_stix_map.json) needs to be created for each log source that are newly added to this connector module.
-  Example:
-    - Okta Log source : okta_from_stix_map.json, okta_to_stix_map.json
-    - AWS GuardDuty Log source : awsguardduty_from_stix_map.json, awsguardduty_to_stix_map.json
-- The mapping of list (list of values/list of dictionary) fields in from_stix_map should be mentioned with [\*] suffix.
-  Example, behaviors[\*].id.
-Here 'behaviors' is a list of dictionaries with id as attribute key inside behaviors.

 ### Recommendations

 - For connector usage, it is recommended to maintain logs from single log source per repository in Crowdstrike Logscale.